danielmtavares/AndroidBootCamp/GridImageSearch/README.md

 **Overview:** This is a Google Image Search app which allows a user to select search filters and paginate results infinitely.

-Time spent: ? hours spent in total (3 hours so far)
+Time spent: 6 hours so far

 User Stories:
 -------------